Several years ago, the typical SEO plan of an agency would look something like this:

 - It can also integrate with Google Analytics and AdWords

 Important Note: if you are checking a large number of keyword rankings, proxies may be required.
 Make sure they are sourced from a reputable supplier, as there are a lot of less reputable ones in the market.

-Over the last two or three years, there has been a large amount of debate as to whether rankings are even necessary anymore.
+Over the last few years, there has been a large amount of debate as to whether rankings are even necessary anymore.
 For what it’s worth we think that they are – in addition to all the factors above, the main Google.com search architecture is unlikely to change substantially within the next few years, meaning that typed search queries will continue to be prevalent even with the growth of voice search.